adamtow/promptkit/docs/English.md

 <span id="prompt-attributes"></span>
 ### PromptKit Prompt Attributes

-A PromptKit Prompt and Scene are dictionaries that contain the following required and option attributes.
+A PromptKit Prompt and Scene are dictionaries that contain the following attributes.
 You can create these within the Shortcuts app or in a text editor.

-**Required**
 - [message](#message)

-**Optional**
 - [key](#key)
 - [type](#type)
 - [mode](#mode)